 Dubhe might have the honour of the Alpha Flamesteed classification, it is not the brightest star in the constellation of Ursa Major, the Big Bear.
 The brightest star in the constellation is in fact Alioth which is on the tail of the bear.
 It has a companion star which is 23 times as far from the main star as the Earth is to our Sun.
 It takes about 44.4 years to orbit round the master star.
 1

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 2.0000000 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.
+The figure of 345.99 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

 Dubhe has an apparent magnitude of 1.81 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -1.08 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.07.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 26.38 which gave the calculated distance to Dubhe as 123.64 light years away from Earth or 37.91 parsecs.
-It would take a spaceship travelling at the speed of light, 123.64 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 26.38000 which gave the calculated distance to Dubhe as 123.64 light years away from Earth or 37.91 parsecs.
+If you want that in miles, it is about 726,833,241,140,421.54, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 26.54 which put Dubhe at a distance of 122.90 light years or 37.68 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 26.54000 which put Dubhe at a distance of 122.90 light years or 37.68 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||-1.08 / -1.07|